Kotla Mubarakpur Complex: Other tombs

-Darya Khan Lohani's tomb is dated to the early 16th century.
+Darya Khan Lohani's tomb is dated from the early 16th century.
 Darya Khan was the Chief Justice during the reign of Bahlol Lodi and vakil (advocate) during Sikander Lodi's rule.
 Considered an unusual tomb, most of the structure is in ruins.
 It has a commemorative circular platform structure built amidst a larger platform.
 Chaatris (kiosks) are seen at the corners.
 It has been deduced that when built the tomb had an impressive layout with a beautiful view.